 Margin and leverage are important considerations when trading CFDs.
 One of the key advantages of CFD trading is that you only need to deposit a small percentage of the total trade value.
 FXTM CFD traders only require a margin starting from 3 percent.
 FXTM’s margin calculator is a useful tool to help you to manage your margin on the FXTM Standard account.

 Leverage is higher with CFDs than with traditional trading.
 Traders use a smaller portion of their own capital when opening a position, which allows for potentially bigger returns.
 That said, it’s important to remember that leverage carries the same potential to increase losses as it does to boost profits.
 Traders can use the FXTM leverage and margin calculator to work out the specific requirements for every type of FXTM account.

 Enter the markets with FXTM to trade CFDs on a range of instruments.
 With FXTM you can trade:

 FXTM have a range of trading accounts on offer for CFD trading.
 These are suitable for both beginner and advanced traders alike, and come with an array of competitive leverage and margin requirements.
 Discover more about each main account type below:

 MT4 and MT5 are complete with the latest charts and tools to help you advance your CFD trading strategy.
-With FXTM, you can use the industry’s most popular platforms to trade CFDs across shares, indices, commodities and cryptocurrencies.
+With FXTM, you can use the industry’s most popular platforms to trade CFDs across shares, indices, commodities.